MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 * [Flow 2](https://developer.mobilepay.dk/docs/subscriptions/one-off-payments#flow-2---one-off-payment-on-an-existing-agreement): Customer can initiate and request arbitrary One-Off Payment payments on their existing Agreement.
 * [Flow 3](https://developer.mobilepay.dk/docs/subscriptions/one-off-payments#flow-3---one-off-with-auto-reserve): Merchants can send One-Off payment, which MobilePay will attempt to automatically reserve, without user’s confirmation

-We reevaluated all our product package, usage of this feature and we decided, that from the moment we transition to One Platform, flow 2 will be moved from Subscriptions (Recurring) product to another Vipps MobilePay product - ePayment! 🍀 We planning to keep flow 1 and 3 in Subscriptions (Recurring) product.
+We reevaluated all our product package, usage of this feature and we decided, that from the moment we transition to One Platform, flow 2 will be moved from Subscriptions (Recurring) product to another Vipps MobilePay product - ePayment! 🍀 We are planning to keep flow 1 and 3 in Subscriptions (Recurring) product.
 Basically, all payments which are merchant initiated (MIT) and do not require SCA (Strong Customer Authentication) stay in Subscriptions (Recurring) and all payments where SCA is needed will be in ePayment.

 **Recommendation:** If you want to continue charging your customers with payments where SCA is needed, please reintegrate these types of payments to Vipps MobilePay ePayment.